nubenetes/awesome-kubernetes/docs/docker.md

 * [==dev.to: Top 8 Docker Best Practices for using Docker in Production== 🌟](https://dev.to/techworld_with_nana/top-8-docker-best-practices-for-using-docker-in-production-1m39)
 * [cloudsavvyit.com: How (and Why) to Run Docker Inside Docker](https://www.cloudsavvyit.com/14890/how-and-why-to-run-docker-inside-docker/)
 * [cloudsavvyit.com: What’s the Difference Between Exposing and Publishing a Docker Port?](https://www.cloudsavvyit.com/14880/whats-the-difference-between-exposing-and-publishing-a-docker-port/)
+* [==clavinjune.dev: Working With Remote Docker Using Docker Context==](https://clavinjune.dev/en/blogs/working-with-remote-docker-using-docker-context/) This is a cheatsheet for working with docker context to connect remote docker locally.
+Might help you to work with remote docker without manually SSH to the remote server.

 ## Docker Swarm
 - [linkedin.com: Docker Series : Docker Swarm - Lionel GURRET](https://www.linkedin.com/pulse/docker-series-swarm-lionel-gurret/)